isomerpages/mlaw-acd/news/enforcement/_posts/2025-06-19-post-Ministry of Law imposes Composition Sum on Singapore Precious Metals Exchange Pte Ltd and its CEO.md

 the above offences, MinLaw has imposed a composition sum amounting to S$210,000 on SPME.</p>
 <p></p>
-<p>5&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+<p>5&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Additionally,
-Additionally, a composition sum amounting to S$210,000 has also been imposed on Mr Foo, as CEO and director of SPME.
+a composition sum amounting to S$210,000 has also been imposed on Mr Foo, as CEO and director of SPME.
 Investigations found that the key breaches are attributable to Mr Foo, for failing to prevent or stop the commission of the offences by SPME.&nbsp;</p>
 <p></p>
-<p>6&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+<p>6&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;SPME
-SPME and Mr Foo have paid the composition sum.
+and Mr Foo have paid the composition sum.
 They are in the process of taking remedial actions as directed by MinLaw, to address deficiencies related to the aforesaid offences.</p>
 <p></p>
-<p>7&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+<p>7&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A
-A separate criminal investigation by the Singapore Police Force’s Commercial Affairs Department against SPME is currently ongoing.</p>
+separate criminal investigation by the Singapore Police Force’s Commercial Affairs Department against SPME is currently ongoing.</p>
 <p></p>
-<p>8&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+<p>8&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Regulated
-Regulated dealers dealing with customers or transactions that present higher ML/TF risks must take commensurate measures to mitigate such risks.&nbsp;
+dealers dealing with customers or transactions that present higher ML/TF risks must take commensurate measures to mitigate such risks.&nbsp; The senior management of regulated dealers must ensure that higher-risk customers and transactions are identified and subject to robust AML/CFT controls.&nbsp;
-The senior management of regulated dealers must ensure that higher-risk customers and transactions are identified and subject to robust AML/CFT controls.&nbsp; MinLaw will not hesitate to take firm regulatory action against regulated dealers that fail to meet the regulatory requirements for AML/CFT.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>
+MinLaw will not hesitate to take firm regulatory action against regulated dealers that fail to meet the regulatory requirements for AML/CFT.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>
 <p><strong><u>Additional Information:</u></strong>
 </p>
 <p></p>